Putting the human into human resources can be challenging.

 Not every change will work, but it is worth making adjustments and then monitoring to see if what you implemented will work.
 Solicit candid feedback, then make more adjustments, tweaking as needed with always a focus on making things simpler and more human-friendly.

-Building a human-centric performance management process creates a more engaged workforce, a more cohesive team with the freedom to fail as well as succeed, leading to a more successful business organization.
+Building a human-centric performance management process creates a more engaged workforce, a more cohesive team that has the freedom to fail as well as succeed, leading to a more successful business organization.

 These key points can be implemented immediately.
 It is not difficult, it won't require that much more of a manager’s time, and the outcome is worth the effort.